Powered by AppSignal & Oban Pro

 Section

-This guide explains what hooks are, when to use them, and how to handle multi-user progress reporting safely.
+This guide explains what hooks are, when to use them, and what shape hook payloads must have to be routed back to callers correctly.

 What hooks give you